Harmonic Mobile Manipulation: Experiment

-To better understand the improvements achieved by \methodName over the baselines, we analyzed the success rate of both \methodName and ReLMoGen\cite{xia2021relmogen} in the \textit{Cleaning Table} and \textit{Opening Door (Push)} tasks across varying initial distances from the target object of interest (aka. table and door), ranging from $1 \sim 4 \meter$.
-As illustrated in Fig.~\ref{fig:success_rate_over_range}, we observed that the performance improvement of \methodName over the baseline becomes larger as the initial distance to the target object increases.
-This trend underscores \methodName's enhanced efficiency, particularly in tasks with longer horizons, where the coordinated integration of navigation and manipulation plays a pivotal role in successful task completion.
+\textbf{More efficient in longer horizon tasks.} we analyzed the success rate of both \methodName and ReLMoGen\cite{xia2021relmogen} in the \textit{Cleaning Table} and \textit{Opening Door (Push)} tasks across varying initial distances from the target object of interest (aka. table and door), ranging from $1 \sim 4 \meter$.
+As in Fig. ~\ref{fig:success_rate_over_range}, we observed that the improvement of \methodName over the baseline becomes larger as the initial distance to the target object increases.
+This trend underscores \methodName's enhanced efficiency, particularly in tasks with longer horizons, where the coordinated integration of navigation and manipulation is pivotal in successful task completion.